leftCoast/LC_baseTools/README.md

 **blinker** - Blinks an LED without using delay().
 Or any output pin for that matter.
 Does NOT use interrupts or hardware PWM.

 **colorObj** - Used for everything dealing with colors.
 Storing, translating, passing from computer to hardware and back.
-Blending, Liner and non-liner color mapping.
+Blending, linear and non-linear color mapping.

 **debug** - Grab bag of debugging tools.
 Includes ST (Stack trace).
 Put ST at the start of a function.
 Then, that function's name prints on the serial monitor when executed.